New Zealand Traveller Declaration – Privacy statement

-This privacy statement will explain how the New Zealand Border Agencies will collect, access, and use the personal information provided through the New Zealand Traveller Declaration (NZTD) online form (the declaration) to manage the lawful entry of a traveller and their belongings safely and securely into New Zealand.
+This privacy statement will explain how the New Zealand Border Agencies will collect, access, and use the personal information provided through the New Zealand Traveller Declaration (NZTD) online and paper forms (the NZTD declaration) to manage the lawful entry of a traveller and their belongings safely and securely into New Zealand.

-This statement applies to those individuals who have chosen to participate in the trial programme and will submit a declaration using the NZTD online form.
+This statement applies to those individuals who have submitted a declaration using either the NZTD online form or the NZTD paper form available upon arrival in New Zealand.

 What is privacy